codephillip/adidastest-docs-repo/docs/index.rst

 #.
 Minikube: Used to run k8s on dev environment
 #. kubectl: Used to manage k8s resources
 #. kubectx: Used to change between k8s contexts ie minikube, gke_foobar
 #.
-MongoDB: Used for storage of temporary and less consistent data
-#.
 PostgresDB: Used for storage of more permanent and consistent data
 #.
 NPM CommonLibrary: Used to share commonly reused components between services
 #.
 Ingress-Nginx: Routes incoming traffic to the services/pods